-Public diplomacy is on the rise, writes Professor Nancy Snow in Global Communication: Theories, Stakeholders and Trends (John Wiley & Sons, 2014).
-While not directly linked to place branding – at least not from a management or marketing perspective, public diplomacy is a term closely linked to nation branding, thus a topic to be taken seriously by The Place Brand Observer.
-Snow’s book chapter offers a useful introduction, history and outlook of public diplomacy.
+Public diplomacy is on the rise, writes Nancy Snow in Global Communication: Theories, Stakeholders and Trends (John Wiley & Sons, 2014).
+While not directly linked to place branding – at least not from a management or marketing perspective, public diplomacy is a term closely linked to nation branding.
+Snow’s book chapter offers a useful introduction, history and outlook on the way ahead for public diplomacy.

 Public diplomacy, while rooted in social influence, rhetoric, persuasive communication, international exchange and engagement, nowadays refers to “global communication efforts to inform, influence, and engage global publics in support of national interests.” (p.
 67)